 Australians diagnosed with liver cancer are also the least likely of all cancer patients to become re-employed within two years, with just 13.5 per cent regaining employment following their initial job loss.

-“That’s why we’re calling on the Australian government to do more to help fight the disease by investing in advocacy, education and research initiatives.”
+We are calling on the Australian government to do more to help fight the disease by investing in advocacy, education and research initiatives.

 Other insights from the report include:

 2,599 people were diagnosed with liver cancer in Australia in 2019.

 The health system cost per person of HCC is one of the highest of all cancers.
 It’s significantly more expensive per person than breast cancer and about the same as bowel cancer.

 In 2019-20, a total of $139.5 million in health system expenditure was attributed to HCC, or $31,775 per person.

 HCC is overrepresented in Aboriginal and Torres Strait Islander people where it is the third most common cause of cancer-related death, compared with seventh in the general Australian population.